ellereeeee/blog-posts/2017-12-12 The Beginner's Guide to ReactJS part 2.md

 #### TL;DR

-To create a custom JX component that is resuable through your application you:
+To create a custom JSX component that is resuable through your application you:

 1) Create a variable that has a capital letter as the first character.